-Volkswagen Golf owners have reported 13 problems associated with fuel pump (under the gasoline fuel system category).
+Volkswagen Golf owners have reported 13 problems related to fuel pump (under the gasoline fuel system category).

 See all problems of the 2011 Volkswagen Golf.

-The car was a 2011 Volkswagen Golf.
 Engine stalled while moving on the left-hand turn lane.
 Battery and engine lights came on and stayed on.
 The car had power but it could not start.
 The vehicle was towed to the vw dealer.
 Diagnosis: burned fuel pump fuse (blue 15a).
 Fuse replaced and the car is running.
-The failure date was 06/17/2011.

-Consumer has a 2010 Volkswagen Golf.
+The contact owns a 2010 Volkswagen Golf.
 The contact stated that while driving 55 mph, the vehicle began to stall and then stopped.
 The contact was able to restart the vehicle but it continued to stall.
 The vehicle was taken to an authorized dealer who replaced the fuel pump.
 The failure continued.
 The failure mileage was 10,000.
-This issue happened on Jan.
-11, 2011.

 See all problems of the 2010 Volkswagen Golf.

-The vehicle is a 2002 Volkswagen Golf.
-The vehicle identification number (VIN) is 9BWDE61J52_.
 Consumer stated that the fuel tank is pumping threw the catalytic converter causing and distraction to the consumer.
 Dealer notified.
 Ts.
-The failure date was 12/28/2002.

 See all problems of the 2002 Volkswagen Golf.

 The connector on the fuel pump cracked resulting in a fuel leak and a strong gas smell inside the car.
 The dealer mechanic where the part was purchased, reported that they have done 15 to 20 of these recently.
 The entire fuel pump had to be replaced.
 Nlm.